Enochteo/codepath-web-app/README.md

 ## Codepath WEB 101 Final Project
-This is my final project for Codepath's web 101 - Intro to Web Development Course
+This is my final project for Codepath's web 101 - Intro to Web Development Course.
+A web app to publicize an hackathon.

 ## Stack
 - HTML